You know what to look for in field service management software:

 - The certificates we use aren’t included in the software.

 - How important the mobile app is.

-- Slow syncing between the mobile and desktop apps slows down the whole business.
+- That slow syncing between the mobile and desktop apps would slow down the whole business.

 - I should have picked a solution that integrates with the software we already use.